leukaemiamedtech/ALL-IDB-Classifiers/README.md

 ## Introduction

 This project evaluates a number of different research papers on detecting Acute Lymphoblastic Leukemia using Convolutional Neurals Networks and the Acute Lymphoblastic Leukemia Image Database for Image Processing dataset.

-Inspired by the [work](https://github.com/AmlResearchProject/AML-ALL-Classifiers/blob/master/Python/_Keras/QuantisedCode/QuantisedCode.ipynb "work") done by [Amita Kapoor](https://www.leukemiaresearchfoundation.ai/team/amita-kapoor/profile "Amita Kapoor") and [Taru Jain](https://www.leukemiaresearchfoundation.ai/student-program/student/taru-jain "Taru Jain") and my previous [projects](https://github.com/AMLResearchProject/AML-ALL-Classifiers/tree/master/Python/_Keras/AllCNN "projects") based on their work.

 The purpose of the project is to recreate the networks proposed in the papers, and compare results between the different types of networks.
 Papers used in this evaluation are as follows: